Diffuse Pionic Gamma-Ray Emission from Large Scale Structures in the FERMI Era: INTRODUCTION

 \section{INTRODUCTION}

-The extragalactic gamma-ray background was first detected via {\it SAS-2} satellite \cite{FS78, TF82}, which was latter succeeded by the {\it EGRET} \cite{ST00} and has most recently been measured by the \emph{Fermi}-LAT \cite{ABD10} to the unprecedented precision.
-In the search for the origin of the EGRB multiple classes of sources were considered.
-Unresolved normal galaxies were found to be dominant contributors to the EGRB \cite{FPP10,LHB12}.
-Other sources like blazars \cite{SS96,NT07,DE07,SPA12} or dark matter annihilations \cite{ABDO10}, were also considered, but none of these, nor their combinations, managed to explain the entire background. \emph{Fermi} observations revealed that the dominant emission mechanism is through cosmic-ray interaction with interstellar gas, which produces neutral pions $\pi^0$ which than decay into gamma rays $\mathrm{p}_\mathrm{cr}+\mathrm{p}_\mathrm{ism}\to\pi^0\rightarrow\gamma+\gamma$ \cite{STE70,STE71}.
-This process, where cosmic rays are accelerated in supernova remnants, is responsible for the gamma-ray emission of observed star-forming galaxies \cite{ST76,PF02,PF06} and contributes to the EGRB via unresolved normal galaxies.
-However, as cosmic rays are accelerated anywhere where shocks and magnetic fields are present, other cosmic-ray populations accelerated at different sites might also contribute to the observed EGRB.
-One such population are the cosmic rays accelerated during large scale structure formation (SFCRs) \cite{LW00,FL04,MI00}, however they are still hypothetical and yet to be observed.
-Good sites for observing potential gamma-ray emission from SFCRs are the nearby galaxy clusters \cite{VO96,BE97,EN97,CB98}, however only upper limits have been placed so far by \emph{Fermi} \cite{AC10}.
-Nonetheless, given that not much is known about this cosmic-ray population, nor their fluxes, nor their history, and that only very weak limits of their contribution to the EGRB have been placed so far \cite{MI03,PF04,PF05,KU05}, even a non detection of cluster emission can be used to make these limits much stronger.
-In this work we implement the semi-analytical source evolution of accretion shocks \cite{PF06} and use cluster gamma-ray detection limits to build a model of the SFCR contribution to the EGRB.
+The extragalactic gamma-ray background (EGRB) was first detected by the {\it OSO-3} satellite \citep{oso72}, confirmed by the {\it SAS-2} satellite \citep{FS78, TF82}, which was later succeeded by the {\it EGRET} \citep{ST00}, and has most recently been measured by the \emph{Fermi}-LAT \citep{ABD10} to unprecedented precision.
+In the search for the origin of the EGRB, multiple classes of sources were considered.
+Unresolved normal galaxies were found to be dominant contributors to the EGRB \citep{FPP10,LHB12}.
+Other sources like blazars \citep{SS96,NT07,DE07,IT09,SPA12}, pulsars \citep{HL76,HS81,FL10}, dark matter annihilations \citep{SC10,ABDO10}, or secondary gamma-ray cascades \citep{MBT12,II12} were also considered.
+Even before \emph{Fermi} era, \cite{PA93} considered gamma-ray emission from cores of radio galaxies as a contributor to the EGRB for energies $>100\,\mathrm{MeV}$ based on \emph{Compton Gamma Ray Observatory} data.
+More recently, the contribution of radio galaxies using \emph{Fermi} observations were considered in \cite{IN11}.
+In most cases, none of these nor their combinations, managed to explain the entire background, though in a few models, some parameters can result in gamma-ray emission above the observed values.
+Analysis of the anisotropies in the EGRB \citep{AC12} and cross-correlations with source catalogs \citep{XIA11} can be used to constrain and discriminate between contributions of these unresolved sources.
+In terms of the guaranteed sources \citep{PF02}, \emph{Fermi} observations revealed that the dominant emission mechanism is through cosmic-ray interaction with the gas in the interstellar medium (ISM), which produces neutral pions $\pi^0$ which then decay into gamma rays $\mathrm{p}_\mathrm{cr}+\mathrm{p}_\mathrm{ism}\to\pi^0\rightarrow\gamma+\gamma$ \citep{STE70,STE71}.
+This process, where cosmic rays are accelerated in supernova remnants, is the dominant process responsible for the gamma-ray emission of observed star-forming galaxies \citep{ST76,PF02,PF06,MTK11} and contributes to the EGRB via unresolved star-forming galaxies.
+An accompanying leptonic component, namely inverse-Compton emission, was also analyzed, however it turned out to be subdominant to the hadronic component in star-forming galaxies contributing to the EGRB \citep{CF12}.
+Though normal galaxies are the most natural source of pionic gamma-ray emission because of their ongoing star-formation process that is constantly injecting cosmic rays into the ISM, quiescent galaxies rich in gas where cosmic rays are injected from Type Ia supernova events were also analyzed and were found to be potentially important contributors to the EGRB in some cases \citep{LF12}.